bpmiranda3099/INET-READY/README.md

 ### Data Sources

 - Weather data is collected from reliable meteorological sources and processed for accuracy.
+See [Data Sources: OpenMeteo API](#-data-sources-openmeteo-api) for details.

 ---